microsoft/Mastering-the-Marketplace/saas/labs/lab3-install-pub-portal/README.md

 This exercise puts you in the place of the customer, and you will request your subscription be activated by the publisher.

-1. In the command text box at the top of the Azure portal type "SaaS" and select **SaaS** from the dropdown.
+1. In the command text box at the top of the Azure portal, type "SaaS" and select **SaaS** from the dropdown.
 This takes you to the SaaS management page where you can monitor and manage all your SaaS offers.
 1. Click the SaaS offer you subscribed to in Lab 2.
-Not that it is the `Pending Configuration` state.
+Note that it is the `Pending Configuration` state.
 The publisher has not provisioned your account yet.
 1. Click the **Configure account now** button.
 This takes you to the offer's landing page.
-1. Under the **Available Customer Actions** section click the link for **Notify publisher to activate account**.
+1. Under the **Available Customer Actions** section, click the link for **Notify publisher to activate account**.
 This emulates sending a notice to your publisher that you want to activate your subscription.

 ## Exercise: As the publisher, activate the customer's subscription